devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

-## Using customized file for inventory:
+## Use customized file for inventory:
 * Add your NODE1 public ip to the /home/devops/hosts file

 ```